AlexsLemonade/refinebio-docs/docs/faq.md

 https://api.refine.bio/processors/
 ```

-In addition, you may wish to obtain [our Docker images](https://hub.docker.com/u/ccdl/) (prefixed with `dr_`) which will allow you to access version information for every dependency.
+In addition, you may wish to obtain <a href ="https://hub.docker.com/u/ccdl/" target = "blank">our Docker images</a> (prefixed with `dr_`) which will allow you to access version information for every dependency.